3-connected Reduction for Regular Graph Covers

-It remains to say that for each isomorphism class of asymmetric atom, we consistently choose an arbitrary orientation of the directed edges replacing these atoms. \end{packed_itemize} For an example of the reduction, see Fig.~\ref{fig:example_of_reduction}.
+The orientation of the edges is defined as follows.
+For each isomorphism class of asymmetric atoms, we choose an arbitrary orientation of the directed edge replacing an atom $A$ in the class.
+If $A'$ is another atom in the class, then each $\bo$-isomorphism takes $\bo A\mapsto \bo A'$ uniformly thus prescribing the orientation of the edge replacing $A'$ in the reduction.
+In particular, the edges replacing asymmetric atoms in the same orbit of $\Aut(G_i)$ are oriented consistently with the action of the group. \end{packed_itemize} For example of the reduction, see Fig.~\ref{fig:example_of_reduction}.

 According to Lemma~\ref{lem:nonintersecting_atoms}, the replaced interiors of the atoms of $\calA$ are pairwise disjoint, so the reduction is well defined.
 We stop in the step $r$ when $G_r$ is a primitive graph containing no atoms.
 (Recall Lemma~\ref{lem:primitive_graphs} characterizing all primitive graphs.)